 R101.4 Applicability.
 Where, in any specific case, different sections of this code specify different materials, methods of construction or other requirements, the most restrictive shall govern.
 Where there is a conflict between a general requirement and a specific requirement, the specific requirement shall govern.

-R101.4.1 Mixed occupancy.
-Where a building includes both residential and commercial occupancies, each occupancy shall be separately considered and meet the applicable provisions of the WSEC - Commercial and Residential Provisions.
+R101.4.1 Mixed residential and commercial buildings.
+Where a building includes both residential building and commercial building portions, each portion shall be separately considered and meet the applicable provisions of the WSEC - Commercial and Residential Provisions.

 R101.5 Compliance.
 Residential buildings shall meet the provisions of WSEC - Residential Provisions.
 Commercial buildings shall meet the provisions of WSEC - Commercial Provisions.